 We're reviewing the election sign regulations

-The online community questionnaire, running from March 24 to April 11, is aimed at gauging public sentiment around election signs on public property.
+The online questionnaire aimed at gauging public sentiment around election signs on public property is now closed.